leosanbu/pyngoST/README.md

-                        Typing schemes to query separated by commas (options: NG-STAR, MLST, NG-MAST) (default=NG-STAR) -g, --genogroups      Calculate NG-MAST genogroups from NG-MAST types (default=False) -c, --ngstarccs       Include NG-STAR CCs in output table (default=False) -b, --blast_new_alleles
+                        Typing schemes to query separated by commas (options: NG-STAR, MLST, NG-MAST) (default=NG-STAR) -g, --genogroups      Calculate NG-MAST genogroups from NG-MAST types (default=False) -c, --ngstarccs       Include NG-STAR CCs in output table (default=False) -m, --mosaic_pena     Report if the penA allele sequence is a mosaic or semimosaic (default=False) -b, --blast_new_alleles
-                        Use blastn to find the closest alleles to new ones (default: False) -a, --alleles_out     Print fasta files with new alleles (optional, default: False) -q OUT_PATH, --out_path OUT_PATH
+                        Use blastn to find the closest alleles to new ones (default=False) -a, --alleles_out     Print fasta files with new alleles (optional, default=False) -q OUT_PATH, --out_path OUT_PATH
                         Path used to save output files (default: current directory) -o OUT_FILENAME, --out_filename OUT_FILENAME
-                        Name of file to print the results table to (optional, default: screen output) -y ONLY_ASSIGNCCS, --only_assignccs ONLY_ASSIGNCCS
+                        Name of file to print the results table to (optional, default=screen output) -y ONLY_ASSIGNCCS, --only_assignccs ONLY_ASSIGNCCS
                         Only assign CCs from a table with NG-STAR STs.
-Indicate as value the number of the column that contains the STs (optional, default: None)
+Indicate as value the number of the column that contains the STs (optional, default=None)
-  -z, --only_assignsts  Only assign STs from a table with NG-STAR, MLST and/or NG-MAST profiles (optional, default: None) -t NUM_THREADS, --num_threads NUM_THREADS
+  -z, --only_assignsts  Only assign STs from a table with NG-STAR, MLST and/or NG-MAST profiles (optional, default=None) -t NUM_THREADS, --num_threads NUM_THREADS
-                        Number of processes to use for computation (optional, default: 1) -p PATH, --path PATH  Path to database containing MLST/NG-STAR alleles and profiles.
+                        Number of processes to use for computation (optional, default=1) -p PATH, --path PATH  Path to database containing MLST/NG-STAR alleles and profiles.
 If not available, use -d to create an updated database
   -d, --download_db     Download updated allele and profile files and create database -n DB_NAME, --db_name DB_NAME